 - They are light and juicy.
-The ground chicken meatballs are baked in the oven, making them super light and juicy.
+The meatballs are baked in the oven, making them super light and juicy.
 Since they are not fried, they do not have any unnecessary grease dragging them down.

 - Packed with flavor.
-Each bite of these ground chicken meatballs is more flavorful than the next.
+Each bite of these chicken meatballs is more flavorful than the next.
 The Italian seasoning combination gives the ground chicken a hearty flavor.

 - Eggs.
 Helps give the meatballs a hearty texture while baking.

 - Milk.
 Adds moisture to the meatballs.
 If you are dairy free, use your favorite dairy alternative instead.